binarin/binarin.github.io/content/post/auto-reload-threepenny-gui.md

 ## Reloading browser page {#reloading-browser-page}

-That's better, but we still need to refresh our browser manually.
-But with small changes to Haskell code we can automate this part also.
-Our `main` is usually looking like this:
+That's better, yet we still need to refresh our browser manually.
+With small changes to Haskell code we can automate this part also.
+Our `main` is usually looks like this:

 {{< highlight haskell >}}
 main = do